Authored by the expert who managed and guided the team behind the Turkey Property Pack

 What is the average housing price in Izmir in 2026?

-The median housing price in Izmir is more useful than the average because a handful of expensive coastal villas in areas like Cesme and Urla push the average up, making it less representative of what most buyers actually pay.
+The median housing price in Izmir is usually more useful than the average, because a few expensive villas in Çeşme, Urla, Güzelbahçe, and Narlıdere can make the average look higher than what most buyers actually face.

-We are writing this as of early 2026, using the latest data collected from authoritative sources like Emlakjet and Endeksa, which we manually cross-checked.
+We are writing this as of 2026, with the latest data collected from official sources, listing platforms, and valuation platforms that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Izmir.